Art and Design

-Our Art curriculum provides children with opportunities to develop their skills using a range of media and materials.
-Children learn the skills of drawing, painting, collage, textiles, sculpture and 3D art, and are given the opportunity to explore and evaluate different creative ideas.
+Our Art curriculum provides opportunities for children to be curious and to develop their skills using a range of media and materials.
+Children learn the skills of drawing, painting, collage, textiles, sculpture and 3D art, and are given the opportunity to explore, engage in new experiences, and evaluate different creative ideas.
 Children are emboldened to take risks and experiment, and are then encouraged to be reflective and evaluate their work, thinking about how they can make changes and keep improving.

 When producing their artwork, children experience working both individually and collaboratively.
+They are encouraged to persevere when they feel challenged and to build on being resilient, and enjoy achieving for their own pleasure.
 In The Early Years Foundation Stage, Art activities are ingrained across all topics, and children also enjoy ample opportunities for free exploration with a range of art and craft materials.
 In Key Stage One, Art units are blocked, which enables our children to become fully immersed in their learning.

 The skills they acquire are applied to other subjects, allowing children to use their art skills to explore topics in greater depth- for example, by looking at the formation of snowflakes during our Science based ‘Winter Day’ or when producing collages based on ‘The Great Fire of London’ in History.